-On subsidized loans, the federal government pays the interest while you're enrolled in school at least half time, during a grace period or during authorized periods of deferment.
-Interest will begin to accrue when you enter repayment.
+On subsidized loans, the federal government pays the interest while you're enrolled in school at least half time.

 For unsubsidized loans, you'll be charged interest from the day the loan is disbursed until it is repaid in full, including in-school, grace and deferment periods.
 You may choose to pay the interest during these periods or it can be capitalized.